 If you have a commute, podcasts are a great way to stay current on marketing trends.
 And to be more efficient, I recommend listening at 1.5 speed.
 It takes a bit to get used to, but once you do you won’t want to switch back.

 There are tons of marketing podcasts.
 You may be able to find one for your specific niche.
-My favorite marketing related podcasts are Edge of the Web, Marketing Over Coffee, Authority Hacker, Akimbo, and The Science of Social Media.
+My favorite marketing related podcasts are Online Marketing Made Easy with Amy Porterfield, Think with Google, Marketing Over Coffee, Authority Hacker, Akimbo, and The Science of Social Media.

 These guys do a good job of recapping some of the big changes in the digital marketing industry.
 The episodes are pretty short (around 25 minutes) which makes this a convenient way to stay updated with a short commute.

 Many times they’ll have a guest with a pretty big name.
 Other times the hosts, John Wall and Christopher Penn, chat with each other.
 Either way, it’s an interesting half hour and worth the time.

 This podcast is all about affiliate marketing.
 I don’t focus much on affiliate marketing but I decided to give this show a try for that very reason.
 I wanted to stay current on the aspects of digital marketing that I don’t dedicate much time to.

 It turns out, this podcast is very useful for all digital marketers.
 Even if they don’t focus on affiliate marketing.
 Many episodes can apply to other marketing fields such as content marketing and SEO.

 Gael Breton and Mark Webster do a great job of discussing best practices.
 They tend to explain topics in a very simple, easy to understand language.
 This is helpful for any level of marketer.